 How many cycling workouts should runners include?

-Well that’s a pretty loaded question…it depends on so many variables that it’s very hard to give a generalised answer.
+This depends on so many variables, so it’s very hard to give a generalised answer.

-Firstly, it depends on your current running training.
-It also depends on your conditioning and how seriously your taking your running training.
+First, it depends on your current running training.
+It also depends on your conditioning and how seriously you take your running training.

-In reality, the greater your running ability the less benefit you’ll likely to get from cycle training.
-Also, if you’re an extremely efficient runner you’ll likely gain less benefit.
+The greater your running ability, the less benefit you will probably get from cycle training.
+Also, if you’re an exceptionally efficient runner, these will be less beneficial.

-If you’re currently running 5+ days a week with 2-3 quality running sessions, then some level of modification would be required to be able to add in some high-quality cycling sessions on top of this.
+If you’re running 5+ days a week with 2-3 quality running sessions, then some level of modification would be needed to add in some high-quality cycling sessions on top of this.

 A useful alternative to running intervals

-One important point here: it’s important not to just add in cycling intervals without first including some easier cycle training.
+One important point here: it’s essential to first including some easier cycle training.
 This will condition your muscles for the specific demands of cycle training.
-So, a good approach is to start with a couple of weeks easier/moderate cycle training, alongside your running training.
+A good approach is to begin with a couple of weeks’ easier/moderate cycle training, alongside your running training.

-Whilst we’re on that subject, I want to quickly mention about easier cycling workouts…
+Whilst we’re on that subject, I want to mention about easier cycling workouts…

-As we’ve seen cycling is one of the best forms of cross training for runners.
-As well as being useful for more intense sessions, it’s also a great alternative to running on your easier or recovery days.
+As we’ve seen, cycling is one of the best forms of cross training for runners.
+It’s also a great alternative to running on your easier or recovery days.

 Keep cycling cadence close to your running cadence

-In terms of cadence during easier cycling sessions – look to cycle at a similar cadence to your easier pace running cadence.
-As an example, if your easy pace runs are at 170spm, then half that to find the equivalent cycling cadence – so, in this case 85rpm.
+In terms of cadence during easier cycling sessions, look to cycle at a similar cadence to your easier pace running cadence.
+For example, if your easy pace runs are at 170spm, then half that to find the equivalent cycling cadence — so, in this case, 85rpm.

-Secondly, when cadence is lower we increase the level of neuro-muscular strain.
 It also increases the strain on your knees.
-So, by maintaining a good cadence you reduce muscular strain and enhance recovery.
+So, by maintaining a higher cadence, you reduce muscular strain and enhance recovery.

-In terms of duration, aim to keep recovery cycling sessions to a similar length to your equivalent running sessions – after all the purpose of these sessions is to aid recovery.
+In terms of duration, aim to keep recovery cycling sessions to a similar length to your equivalent running sessions.
+After all, these sessions aid recovery.